USDAForestService/fs-open-forest-platform/frontend/src/assets/content/arp/rules-to-know/rules.md

 ##### Canyon Lakes Ranger District

 The Canyon Lakes Ranger District only allows Christmas tree cutting in the Red Feather Lakes cutting area from {{redFeatherLakesDate}}.
-Christmas tree cutting is prohibited in the district during all other dates and times.

 ##### Red Feather Lakes cutting area

 Below are the rules specific to this cutting area:

-* The entrance opens at 9 a.m.
+* The entrance gate opens at 8:30 a.m.
+The entrance gate closes at 2:30 p.m.
 You must leave the cutting area by 4 p.m.
-* Chains or 4WD vehicles are required.
-(No AWD vehicles.)
+* Chains or 4WD vehicles are required (no AWD vehicles).
 * Snowmobiles, motorcycles and ATVs are prohibited.
 * Chainsaws are prohibited.
 * Roads are one-way, narrow and slick with limited sight distance.
 Please use caution and